“There’s a place That’s far beyond this time and space When each of us comes face to face with something more…” ~Alan Parsons Project

 The big surprise of the day was the drive northeast of Escalante, which passes across a high ridge, then summits just below 10,000 feet.
 Not too many images, but a visually stunning experience.

-Poked around Capital Reef for a few, just passing through.
+I poked around Capitol Reef for a few, just passing through.
 Couple of passable images.

 • Driving from Hanksville into The Maze